2014 Washington Spirit season: Review

 Coming off a tough inaugural season, the Spirit looked to build a contending team for the 2014 season.
 Mark Parsons had a full preseason to work with his team and made some key offseason acquisitions included Jodie Taylor and Christine Nairn, both who would finish as the team's tops scorers with 11 and 8 goals, respectively.

 The beginning of the season saw similar struggles to 2013, losing 4 of the opening 6 matches.
 The turn-around began in Week 7, when the Spirit would outscore the Western New York Flash 3–2 with a brace from Jodie Taylor and own goal equalizer.
 The Spirit went 5 matches unbeaten mid-season and finished the season strong, losing only two of their last ten matches.

 Finishing 4th, the Spirit made their first NWSL Playoff appearance.
-They ultimately lost at Seattle Reign in a 2–1 match with Veronica Perez scoring the Spirit's first ever playoff goal in the 65th minute.
+They ultimately lost at Seattle Reign in a 2–1 match with Verónica Pérez scoring the Spirit's first ever playoff goal in the 65th minute.